codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en-US/space.md

 # DataRepoCompliance/Properties
 Properties

+# DataRepoCompliance/Properties/FAIRProps
+FAIR Properties
+Dataset repository properties that affect how Findable, Accessible, Interoperable and Reusable the data it stores are.

-# DataRepoCompliance/Properties/AccessibleProps
+# DataRepoCompliance/Properties/FAIRProps/AccessibleProps
 Accessible Properties
 How accessible are datasets in this repository

-# DataRepoCompliance/Properties/FindableProps
+# DataRepoCompliance/Properties/FAIRProps/FindableProps
 Findable Properties
 How easy is it for users to find datasets in this repository

-# DataRepoCompliance/Properties/InteroperableProps
+# DataRepoCompliance/Properties/FAIRProps/InteroperableProps
 Interoperable Properties
 Does this repository interoperate with other systems?

+# DataRepoCompliance/Properties/FAIRProps/ReusableProps
+Reusable Properties

 # DataRepoCompliance/Properties/OpenProps
 Open Properties
 How open are the datasets in this repository

-# DataRepoCompliance/Properties/ReusableProps
-Reusable Properties

-# DataRepoCompliance/Properties/ReusableProps/MetadataProvenance
+# DataRepoCompliance/Properties/FAIRProps/ReusableProps/MetadataProvenance
 Metadata Provenance